 *results may vary

-Dr. Jewell offers all types of implants from Allergan, Mentor, and Sientra to help you achieve exactly the look you want.
+We offer all types of breast implants from Allergan, Mentor, and Sientra to help you achieve exactly the look you want.
 Your results will be influenced by many inherent physical factors such as your overall health and healing capabilities, chest structure, skin tone, and breast/nipple shape and position.
-The goal in breast augmentation is to make the breasts proportionate with one’s body size.
+The goal of breast augmentation is to make the breasts proportionate with the patient’s body size.
 Modern techniques and implant styles allow for a multitude of different desired results ranging from extremely natural-looking to those results a bikini model may be looking to have.

-It is important to understand the array of different types of implants available to women.
-It is no longer just saline or silicone one can choose from.
-Bio dimensional planning at the time of your examination will allow you to understand what implant choices you have and why each one is different.
-Women enjoy having a choice and learning about the pros and cons of each implant at the Jewell Plastic Surgery Center.
-Only you can make the decision that’s best for you — and Dr. Jewell is able help.
+Women enjoy having a choice and learning about the pros and cons of each implant at Jewell Plastic Surgery Center.
+Only you can make the decision that’s best for you — and our surgeons are able to help.

 Silicone Gel Implants